nazmul-nhb/nhb-toolbox-docs/docs/utilities/string/convertStringCase.md

 The `convertStringCase` function converts a string into common case styles and includes advanced handling for:

-- Unicode-aware tokenization (letters from any script are treated as letters).
+- *Unicode-aware* tokenization (letters from any script are treated as letters).
-- Preservation of leading and trailing punctuation (non-letter/non-number characters, excluding spaces).
+- Preservation of leading and trailing *punctuation* (non-letter/non-number characters, excluding spaces).
-- Optional preservation of acronyms (e.g., `API`, `HTTP` etc.) when requested.
+- Optional *preservation of acronyms* (e.g., `API`, `HTTP` etc.) when requested.
-- Title Case with small-word rules (articles, prepositions, conjunctions, auxiliary verbs are lowercased unless they appear at the start or end).
+- *Title Case with small-word rules* (articles, prepositions, conjunctions, auxiliary verbs are lowercased unless they appear at the start or end).
 - For **Title Case only**, internal dashes (`-`) are treated as part of words (so `xml-http_request` → `Xml-http Request`), while underscores and other separators remain word boundaries.

-This utility is designed for production-grade use (e.g., CLI tooling, code generation, UI/UX normalization) and is part of `nhb-toolbox`.

 ### Function Signature & Types